Kingston DataTraveler Exodia Review – 2025

 • In order to see performance differences, We repeated same tests with different Allocation unit size (AUS)

-• Formatted flash disk before each test.
+• We formatted flash disk, before each test.

 Kingston,USB,Flash,Disk